KhronosGroup/SPIRV-Tools/syntax.md

 The disassembler generates IDs where the name is always a decimal number greater than 0.

+So the example can be rewritten using more user-friendly names, as follows:
 ```
           OpCapability Shader
           OpMemoryModel Logical Simple